HIPAA…

 You CAN…

-Reach out to previous patients with information that’s applicable to their ongoing care or to an ongoing value your practice offers as part of your overall services.
+Reach out to previous patients with information that applies to their ongoing care or a value your practice offers as part of your overall services.

 But you CANNOT…

-Serve up personal data regarding patient demographics, health histories, or any other health-related identifiers to a third party for the purpose of selling a product/service, raising money for an organization, or conducting research without prior written authorization from the patient in question.
-These authorizations must also be upfront about any compensation you’ve received for sharing patient information.
+Serve up personal data regarding patient demographics, health histories, or any other health-related identifiers to a third party.
+This can be for the purpose of selling a product/service, raising money for an organization, or conducting research without prior written authorization from the patient in question.
+The authorizations must also be upfront about any compensation they’ve received for sharing patient information.

 Put in more practical terms:

-Sending a patient an encrypted email with follow-up treatment ideas for a recent diagnosis or alerting them to newly available practice services?
+Sending a patient an encrypted email with follow-up treatment plans alerting them of newly available practice services?
 Congrats: You’re good to go.

 Sending a patient an email pitch about a new pharmaceutical drug not offered as part of their ongoing care?
 Nope.
 That’s illegal.